 Answers About Denture Occlusion

 Do you view complete dentures as a low cost, last resort prosthetic?
 If you do, you are not alone.
-In truth, the clinician and dental technician are tasked with fabricating a full-mouth rehabilitation: restoring esthetics and phonetics, as well as masticatory function.
-This requires a high level of commitment, knowledge, and skill from all parties involved.
+In truth, the clinician and dental technician are tasked with fabricating a full-mouth rehabilitation.
+This involves restoring esthetics and phonetics, as well as masticatory function.
+The process requires a high level of commitment, knowledge, and skill from all parties involved.
 A properly planned and fabricated complete set of dentures can be a life-changing experience for most patients.

 I frequently receive questions about denture occlusion, both by my peers, as well as the general practitioner.
 Therefore, I will attempt to answer some of them as comprehensively as possible below.